mercadona/postoffice_django/README.rst

     :type:
        http/pubsub

 :POST_OFFICE_TIMEOUT:
-   When requests raises a timeout.
-If you don't set this constant, by default is 0.5
+   Specific timeout to use on every communication with `postoffice`.
+If not specified the default value is 0.5 seconds.

 How to setup postoffice via django command
 ==========================================
-Once you installed and set the required variables in django settings, you can create the necessary structure of `topics` and `publishers` on postoffice server using a django command
+Now we ready to start sending messages to `postoffice`.
+But first, we must generate `topics` and `publishers` on postoffice.
+There is a django command to help on this

 .. code-block:: bash

    $ ./manage.py configure_post_office

-Send messages to postoffice
+Sending messages to postoffice
 ============================
-To send message to postoffice, we have the
+We have the `publish` method from the `publishing` module

 .. code-block:: python

    publish(topic, message, **attributes)

-method from `publishing` module.

 :topic:
    Topic name.
 This topic **must** exists to postoffice can manage the message